SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/create.md

 1. Select **Requests** > **New request**.

-2. When you create a new request, the **To** field has the following purposes:
+2. When you create a new request, the **To** field has the following uses:

     * By default, the contact(s) entered here will also be the contact(s) for the new request.
     * Contact(s) entered here will receive the message (in the **Message** tab) by email (even if the access level of the message is set to **Internal**).